joerg/LabViewGitEnv/README.md

 Copyright
 =========

-Copyright (c) 2011 Jörg Herzinger.
+Copyright (c) 2011 Jörg Herzinger, see LICENSE for details.